ammar-tanwar/bloglearnbay/posts/know-the-best-strategy-to-find-the-right-data-science-job-in-delhi.md

 ## So, what’s next?

-If you need personalised career guidance for a data science career switch, you can contact[ Learbay](https://www.learnbay.co/data-science-course/).
+If you need personalised career guidance for a data science career switch, you can contact <a href="https://www.learnbay.co/data-science-course/" target="_blank">Learbay</a>.
 We are providing data science IBM certified AI, ML, BI analyst and other data science courses in Delhi.

 Each of our course modules is designed according to the work experience and domain experience of the candidates.
 Instead of providing generalised data science training, we have different courses for candidates with different degrees of working experience.
 Not only that, all of our courses include a live industrial capstone project that will be done directly from any product based MNCs in Delhi.

-To know more, get the latest update about our courses, blogs, and data science tricks and tips, follow us on:[ LinkedIn](https://www.linkedin.com/company/learnbay/),[ Twitter]( https://twitter.com/Learnbay),[ Facebook](https://www.facebook.com/learnbay/),[ Youtube](https://bit.ly/Learnbay_YouTube),[ Instagram](https://instagram.com/learnbayofficial),[ Medium](https://medium.com/learnbay-blogs).
+To know more, get the latest update about our courses, blogs, and data science tricks and tips, follow us on: <a href="https://www.linkedin.com/company/learnbay/" target="_blank">LinkedIn</a>, <a href="https://twitter.com/Learnbay" target="_blank">Twitter</a>, <a href="https://www.facebook.com/learnbay/" target="_blank">Facebook</a>, <a href="https://bit.ly/Learnbay_YouTube" target="_blank">Youtube</a>, <a href="https://instagram.com/learnbayofficial" target="_blank">Instagram</a>, <a href="https://medium.com/learnbay-blogs" target="_blank">Medium</a>.